Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide13.png' alt='  Here the mechanism is to use the ‘magic’ name METS.xml to store some extra metadata – with a fully linked-data system this kind of thing is not needed ' title='Slide: 13' border='1'  width='85%%'/>

 This screenshot is a bit of (undated) DSpace documentation found following a tip from Kim Sheppard – we have included it here to illustrate that storing additional metadata (in this case METS) for an object was done by convention.
-Using a linked-data system means that we no longer have to do this kind of thing – there’s still one magic file name in RO-Crate but it’s only one for the metadata and one for the HTML preview – everything else is labelled and extensible.
+Using a linked-data system means that we no longer have to do this kind of thing – there’s still one magic file name in {{< glossary_link display="RO-Crate" id="ro-crate" >}} but it’s only one for the metadata and one for the HTML preview – everything else is labelled and extensible.

 </section>